 It’s disturbing how seemingly commonplace this has been for this long.
 It’s disgusting that there are so many women and men who have stories about being sexually harassed in their workplace.
 I think that the men and women who are harassing—Harvey Weinstein, Louis C.K., Kevin Spacey—are getting exactly what they deserve, and they brought it upon themselves.
 By all means, strip these people of their careers because they don’t deserve it.
 It's justice at its finest.

-Hair by Rod Ortega at Solo Artists using T3, Ibiza Hair brushes and Christophe Robin.
+Photography by: Hair by Rod Ortega at Solo Artists using T3, Ibiza Hair brushes and Christophe Robin.
 Makeup by Jillian Dempsey at Starworks Artists using Jillian Dempsey Lid Tints